matrix-org/synapse/README.rst

     python3 -m venv ./env
     source ./env/bin/activate
     pip install -e ".[all,test]"

 This will run a process of downloading and installing all the needed dependencies into a virtual env.

+Some of the dependencies might have to be installed manually, if you run into errors just install the dependency that is mentioned in the error manually.

 Once this is done, you may wish to run Synapse's unit tests, to check that everything is installed as it should be::